grpc/proposal/A83-xds-gcp-authn-filter.md

-When the credential is asked for a token for a data plane RPC, if the token is not yet cached or the cached token will expire within some fixed refresh interval (typically 1 minute), the credential will start an HTTP request to `http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/identity?audience=[AUDIENCE]`, where `[AUDIENCE]` is replaced with the audience specified when the credential object was instantiated.
+When the credential is asked for a token for a data plane RPC, if the token is not yet cached or the cached token will expire within some fixed refresh interval (typically 1 minute), the credential will start an HTTP request (if there is not already one pending) to `http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/identity?audience=[AUDIENCE]`, where `[AUDIENCE]` is replaced with the audience specified when the credential object was instantiated.
 The HTTP request will include the